PrathamP-dev/LexSight_AI/replit.md

-# LegalMind - AI-Powered Legal Document Analysis
+# LexSight - AI-Powered Legal Document Analysis

 ## Overview
-LegalMind is a Next.js application that makes legal documents simple and accessible for everyone.
+LexSight is a Next.js application that makes legal documents simple and accessible for everyone.
 It helps simplify contracts, agreements, and compliance with AI technology for both legal and non-legal users.

 ## Current State
 - Successfully imported from GitHub and configured for Replit environment